by Pastor Tim Burt

 If we really want to be Christ-like, then remember that Jesus’ love and life was for the purpose of releasing us from blame and making us blameless and sinless in God’s eyes, even when we didn’t deserve such kindness.
 1 Corinthians 1:8 NLT says, “He will keep you strong right up to the end, and He will keep you free from all blame on the great day when our Lord Jesus Christ returns.”

 Being a blamer or accuser is really displaying the attributes of the devil.
 He is called the accuser of the brethren.
 You don’t want to be like that.
 So, don’t be an emotional reactionary.
 Instead, learn to pause, pray, and ask the Lord to help you at every uprising of anger and feeling of need to blame.
 The Holy Spirit in you will help you and over time, a more Christ-like and merciful character will be formed in you.
-And be sure that it will help you keep your love walk.
+It will surely help you better succeed in your love walk.
 And P.S….
 Your spouse will really appreciate it!

 Philippians 2:14-15 (NKJV) “Do all things without complaining and disputing, that you may become blameless and harmless, children of God without fault in the midst of a crooked and perverse generation, among whom you shine as lights in the world”